mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.1.1-Release-Notes.md

 ## Bug Fixes

-Here is a list of bugs fixed since the release of the 1.1 version of MaxScale.
-The bug IDs are from the **[Mariadb Jira](https://mariadb.atlassian.net/)**.
+Here is a list of bugs fixed since the release of the 1.1.0 version of MaxScale.
+The bug IDs are from the **[MariaDB Jira](https://mariadb.atlassian.net/)**.

 * [MXS-99](https://mariadb.atlassian.net/browse/MXS-99): /etc/init.d/maxscale reload doesn't do anything
 * [MXS-83](https://mariadb.atlassian.net/browse/MXS-83): linkage fails when system pcre library is recent